A scalable and fast artificial neural network syndrome decoder for surface codes: Results and Discussion

-\\ \\ Decoding is the process of discerning appropriate correction operations based on syndrome measurements indicative of errors in physical qubits.
+Decoding is the process of discerning appropriate correction operations based on syndrome measurements indicative of errors in physical qubits.
 This is repeated multiple times throughout the process of fault tolerant quantum computation and is a major source of computational overhead compared to quantum algorithms with no error correction.
 The task of optimal decoding under a given error model assumption amounts to returning the appropriate correction operations most likely to return the system to the code space with no undesired logical operations being applied.
 In this work, we have designed a new syndrome decoder based on supervised training of an artificial neural network. \\ \\

 Figure~\ref{fig:3} schematically illustrates the ANN decoder structure developed in our work, which is capable of processing syndrome measurements from surface codes of variable shape and size.
-To help a broader non-ML readership, a quick introduction of artificial neural networks is provided in the Supplementary Section S2.
-The construction of the ANN decoder consists entirely of locally connected neural network layers as highlighted in Supplementary Figure S2.
+The decoder is also able to process a variety of noise models such as uniformly distributed depolarising noise, spatially inhomogeneous noise and biased noise.
+To help a broader non-ML readership, a quick introduction of artificial neural networks is provided in Appendix \ref{Appendix Introduction to Artificial Neural Networks}.
+The construction of the ANN decoder consists entirely of locally connected neural network layers as highlighted in Appendix Figure \ref{fig:decoder_layers}.
 This is in contrast to previous decoders reported in the literature, which also make use of convolutional layers, but have dense final layers \cite{davaasuren2020general}.
-The fully convolutional decoder implemented here uses a four channel input layer where the first two channels correspond to the X and Z syndrome information and the last two channels correspond to the X and Z boundary qubit information (an example is shown in Supplementary Figure S3).
+The fully convolutional decoder implemented in our work uses a four channel input layer where the first two channels correspond to the X and Z syndrome information and the last two channels correspond to the X and Z boundary qubit information \cite{ni2020neural} (an example is shown in Appendix Figure \ref{fig:input_example}).
 Boundary qubits are defined as data qubits which when acted upon by an X or Z errors cause exactly one stabilizer generator to change values.
 This provides sufficient information to identify appropriate correction operations based on the local syndrome environment and local boundaries of the code.
 The explicit inclusion of boundary information allows the decoder to process surface codes of varying shapes and sizes during the training and testing phases.
+These generalization properties are desirable for a decoder to process complex fault-tolerant logical operations, and have never before been demonstrated with a machine learning decoder.

 \\ \\